ivarref/mikkmokk-proxy/README.md

 been accessed using `x-mikkmokk-delay-after-percentage` and `x-mikkmokk-delay-after-ms`.

-### Use the admin API to change the defaults at runtime
+### Use the admin API to change defaults at runtime

 The admin API, running on port 7070 in this example, can be used to change the defaults headers for the runtime of the proxy.